CodingHusk3y/Heartwake/README.md

 ```

 ## Data & Privacy
-All data (alarms, sessions) saved locally via AsyncStorage.
-No external transmission.
+All data (alarms, sessions) saved into database.
 Not medical advice.

 ## Contributing
 Open issues for bugs or feature requests; keep additions lightweight and privacy‑respecting.